breadcrumb.ecName

 English

-Who can express interest?
+Who could express interest?

-• Public or para-public agencies and associations;
+• Public or para-public agencies and associations.

 • Business associations;

-• Umbrella organisations, collaborative networks, clusters and intermediary organisations;
+• Umbrella organisations, collaborative networks, clusters, and intermediary organisations.

-• Pan European organisations for regions;
+• Pan European organisations for regions.

-• Civil society organisations, including for instance representatives from workers and employers, NGOs.
+• Civil society organisations, including, for instance, representatives from workers and employers, NGOs.

 Selection of members

-• Geographical coverage: Diversity across the 3 key categories of regions (less developed, transition and developed regions) while ensuring a broad geographical balance
+• Geographical coverage: Diversity across the 3 key categories of regions (less developed, transition, and developed regions) while ensuring a broad geographical balance.

-• Commitment and availability to take part in the WG’s activities over its whole duration
+• Commitment and availability to take part in the WG’s activities over its whole duration.

 How to apply?

-What activities are we organising?
+What activities are being organised?

 • Deciding on the list of sub-topics to work on